utam0k/container-demo/README.md

 # container-demo
 This repository is a demo that allows you to experience the technology bihind container.
-You will need **Linux** to try this demo, however you can try most of the demos in your browser by using the [gitpod](https://gitpod.io/#https://github.com/utam0k/container-demo) we provide.
+You will need **Linux** to try this demo, however you can try most of the demos in your browser by using the GitHub Codespace.

 Technology you can experience.
 - [chroot](https://man7.org/linux/man-pages/man1/chroot.1.html) - Change the `/` directory